A buyer’s guide to buying the best portable solar generator for camping.

 If you’re looking for an efficient, portable and highly affordable power station, the Explorer 240 is a great option.

 While it might not provide all the power you need for longer trips, it’s a great option for shorter getaways.

 The Goal Zero Yeti Portable Power Station is a popular option.
 At around $200 and weighing 12lbs, it’s affordable and reasonably portable.

 It provides a respectable 168Wh and comes with a one-year warranty.

 The Yeti 150x can be charged using solar panels, wall outlets or a 12V car port.
 Using any of these options, you should be able to charge it fully within twelve hours.
 Goal Zero’s solar panel packs are sold separately.

 The Goal Zero Yeti 150X is a solid option that provides good power for an affordable price.
 It charges quickly and retains its charge well.
 It’s not quite as portable as some of the comparable options available.

 The following are some of the best backup solar generators on the market.
 These are all powerful, expensive options that can be used to power large RVs or as backup home power.

-If you’re looking for a solar powered generator for camping that can keep you off-grid for days on end, you’ll be hard pushed to beat the size of these bad boys.
+If you’re looking for a solar powered generator for camping that can keep you off-grid for days on end, the size of these bad boys is hard to beat.
 But they’re hefty pieces of kit so make sure you have room in your car for them.